,

 How to pay Land Transaction Tax

 When you buy a property, your solicitor can file your LTT return on your behalf.
-They’ll need to pay it to the Welsh Revenue Authority (WRA) online and it must be paid within 30 days of completion.
+Solicitors and conveyancers are required to file these returns online.

 Land Transaction Tax multiple dwellings relief